filiplajszczak/filip.lajszczak.dev/posts/test-driven-development-with-python-revisited.md

 At the moment of the publication, versions of the packages used in the book were bleeding edge.
 As for today Python 3.6 and Django 1.11 are no longer exactly the versions one would use, but they are still very close to the current state of the technological stack, as both Django and Python are quite stable.
-Also, author is [working on the third edition](https://www.obeythetestinggoat.com/book/preface.html) of the book.
+Also, the author is [working on the third edition](https://www.obeythetestinggoat.com/book/preface.html) of the book.